Foundry 2023 Residency Programme FAQs

 If you choose to include a sharing session as part of your last day this will be a free event and there will be no fee provided for the performance.
 If you are looking to apply for additional funding for the project, we will support you with this.

 Do we get to perform in Sage Two?

 You will have a choice on whether you would like to use part of the last day of your residency to share what you have been working on in Sage 2 as an informal sharing.
 There may also be an option to showcase your work at a later date with a short performance opportunity as part of our multi-artist event series ‘From the Glasshouse’, although this cannot be guaranteed.
 A sharing of your work is not a requirement of the residency but instead an option if you feel it would be beneficial for you.

 I’ve never been to Sage Gateshead, what’s it like?

-You’ll receive a warm welcome from all the team when you first arrive, and we’ll look after you during your visits to make sure you have all the support you need with creative and practical things.
+You’ll receive a warm welcome from all the team when you first arrive, and we’ll look after you during your visit to make sure you have all the support you need with creative and practical things.

 You can have a look inside the building’s main concourse using Google Maps.

 The Concourse has a great view across Newcastle and the River Tyne, there is also a co-working area and café.
 Plenty of parking is available, there are bus and metro routes nearby.
 Please note that the metro is wheelchair accessible but unfortunately mobility scooters are not permitted.